SebastianJ/edenchain-developer-bounty/README.md

 ## Question 2: "How can you check that your friend, Bob, has your phone number stored correctly while keeping your message safe from prying eyes?"

 This question is a bit unclear to be honest.
+It's also stated in two different ways:

+* In the [developer bounty program blog post](https://edenchainio.wordpress.com/2018/04/14/edenchains-bounty-campaign-for-developers/) it's stated as: "How can you check that your friend, Bob, has your phone number stored correctly while keeping your message safe from prying eyes?"
+* In the actual submission form the question is stated as: "You need to check that your friend, Bob, has your correct phone number, but you cannot ask him directly.
+You must write the question on a card which and give it to Eve who will take the card to Bob and return the answer to you.
+What must you write on the card, besides the question, to ensure Bob can encode the message so that Eve cannot read your phone number?"

+Given that the latter question is posted in the actual submission form, I'm assuming that's the correct question to answer.

-I'm interpreting this question the following way and making these assumptions:
+I'm making the following assumptions:

-1. Bob has the same copy of the data source as we have
+1. Bob has the same copy of the data source that we have
-2. Both data sources contain encrypted hashes of phone numbers
+2. Both data sources contain encrypted hashes of phone numbers, all of the numbers encrypted using the same hashing function everywhere
-3. The hashing function for both data sources are the same and future data in both sources will be generated using the exact same hashing function
-4. We can check if Bob has our phone number by sending him the hashed version of our phone number
+3. We can check if Bob has our phone number by giving Eve a note that says "Do you have my phone number?" followed by a hashed version of our phone number
-5. Bob will use our hash and compare it to the stored phone numbers in the data source
+4. Bob will use our hash and compare it to the stored phone numbers in his data source
-6. If there's a matching hash in the data source then Bob has our phone number securely and cryptographically stored.
+5. If there's a matching hash in the data source then Bob has our phone number securely and cryptographically stored.
+He'll simply just write "Yes" on a note and give to Eve to give to us the next time we see her.

-TL;DR: We give Bob our encrypted/hashed phone number and Bob checks his data source if the hash exists there.
-If it does, he's got our phone number securely stored and we didn't have to send the phone number in clear text for prying eyes to see.
+TL;DR: We give Eve a note with the question "Do you have my phone number?" followed by our encrypted/hashed phone number.
+When Bob receives the note he checks his data source if the hash exists there.
+If it does, he's got our phone number securely stored, and he'll give a note saying "Yes" to Eve which she'll subsequently give to us.

 Please see the section "Implementations" for further discussion of this question.